lbryio/lbry.tech/documents/build.md

 ##### Other Applications

-Who needs javascript?
+Who needs JavaScript?
 If performance is your number one goal, you probably won't want to use Electron.
 You can use any language you want to build and app on LBRY.
-If your app can interact with an API server, then it can interact with the LBRY network.

-Check out the available [api wrappers](https://lbry.tech/resources/api-wrappers) if you are interested in building a non-electron desktop app.
-Or checkout the [section below] to learn how you can build something for mobile that interacts with the LBRY network.
+To build a desktop application in your language or framework of choice, follow your typical steps to create a basic application and then [follow the steps for using the LBRY SDK](#sdk).

 ### Mobile Applications

 #### Android Applications

-1. (Whatever magic you have to do to get a daemon running on Android.)
+Creating a mobile application is slightly trickier than a desktop application, but still quite doable.

+For an example of a mobile application that uses LBRY, check out [LBRY for Android](https://github.com/lbryio/lbry-android).

+The tricky part on mobile is getting the SDK running and responding to calls.
+We recommend following the [build steps](https://github.com/lbryio/lbry-android/blob/master/BUILD.md) for the official mobile browser and then stripping out the parts you do not need.

+Once the SDK is running, follow [these steps](#sdk) to interact and make calls.

 #### iOS Applications